Last Quarter on

 Moon before ascending node

-10 days after descending node on 9 April 2082 at 20:43 in ♌ Leo.
-The Moon is located south of the ecliptic over the following 2 days, until the lunar orbit crosses from South to North in ascending node on 22 April 2082 at 17:02 in ♒ Aquarius.
+10 days after descending node on 9 April 2082 at 20:43 in ♌ Leo the Moon is positioned south of the ecliptic over the following 2 days until the lunar crosses the ecliptic again from South to North in ascending node on 22 April 2082 at 17:02 in ♒ Aquarius.

 Moon after southern standstill

-3 days since the previous standstill on 17 April 2082 at 07:41 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.081°, the lunar orbit is extending northward over the next 11 days to face maximum declination of ∠27.970° at the point of next northern standstill on 1 May 2082 at 23:20 in ♊ Gemini.
+3 days since the last southern standstill on 17 April 2082 at 07:41 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.081° the lunar orbit is extending northward over the next 11 days to face maximum declination of ∠27.970° at the point of next northern standstill on 1 May 2082 at 23:20 in ♊ Gemini.

 Syzygy in 7 days